sweettypdevassy/Projects/README.md

 - **Check Jenkins Console Output**: Verify that the build and push steps completed successfully.
 - **View the Docker Image on DockerHub**: Log in to your DockerHub account to see the newly created image.

-## Email Notifications
-To ensure you are notified of the pipeline's status, configure email notifications in Jenkins.
-Use the **Email Notification** or **Extended Email Notification** plugins to send build results to your email address.

 ## Conclusion
 This project provides an automated pipeline for building and deploying a Node.js application using Docker and Jenkins.With every change in the repository, Jenkins automatically builds and pushes a new Docker image, simplifying the CI/CD process.